Gekocaretaker/SyncoreFabric/README.md

 </p>
 <p align="center">
   <img src="https://i.imgur.com/KVzdhaQ.png" alt="Rock Tumblers" width="250" />
-  <p align="center">On the right: A inactive rock tumbler.
+  <p align="center"><b>Model & texture outdated</b>.
+On the right: A inactive rock tumbler.
 On the left: A active rock tumbler.
-The rock tumbler is the a boosted version of the furnace for gems, like the blast furnace is for metals.</p>
+The rock tumbler is a boosted version of the furnace for gems, like the blast furnace is for metals.</p>
   <br />
 </p>
 <p align="center">